-Don’t try to grab at larger credit amounts early, as the act of applying for credit can have a negative effect on your report.
-Wait until the time is right and everything will slot nicely into place.
+Don’t try to grab at larger credit amounts too early, as applying for too much credit in a short space of time can have a negative effect on your report.
+Wait until the time is right and everything will fit nicely into place.

-That said, you will start to see improvements straight away on your online credit report, and six months of careful management can see a huge improvement.
+That being said, you will start to see improvements straight away on your online credit report if you follow our tips, and six months of careful management can see a huge improvement.